How to stay calm in your IELTS Test

 - When you enter the exam tomorrow, take a look around the room at the other candidates – they are in the same position as you.
 You are not alone!
 I find this very comforting in an exam.
 EVERYONE is nervous.
 It’s OK to feel scared, but you are not the only person in the room feeling that way. 🙌 I always take great comfort in feeling part of a group – even if it’s a group that’s feeling stressed and under pressure!

 - GET SOME SLEEP. 💤 Sleep is by far the best way to prepare for a big test.
 It’s too late to really learn anything the night before the exam, so the best thing you can do is get as much sleep as possible.
 If you really have to do something, then by all means read through your old notes or remind yourself of some vocabulary, BUT THAT’S IT!
 Definitely, don’t do a full listening or reading test late the night before, or start writing more essays!
 Save your energy for the exam. 🔋Go to bed, get 7-8 hours sleep, and feel fresh on exam day! 🛌

 - Finally, and this may sound hard to accept, but if you don’t get the result you need, the world won’t come to an end.
 Life is full of opportunities.
 You can probably apply to take the test again, or find a different path to your future.
 The IELTS exam might seem big, but it is only a small part of your life.
 Whatever your result, it won’t define you as a person or stop you achieving your goals a few weeks down the line.
 Putting the exam into perspective can really help. 🚀

 So, those are MY top tips for staying calm on exam day.
 Do you have any techniques you use?
 If so, I would love to hear about them in the comments below!
+And, if you do fail, then you can always message me for help and support.
 Namaste 🧘